Ireland national rugby union team: Rugby World Cup

 Ireland were in Pool C for the 2011 Rugby World Cup with Australia, Russia, USA and Italy.
 Their first pool game, against the United States, ended in a 22–10 victory for Ireland.
 Ireland's second pool game was against Australia.
 Despite being underdogs, Ireland recorded their first victory over Australia at a World Cup with a 15–6 win.
 Ireland comfortably beat Russia 62–12 in their third pool game.
 Ireland secured first place in the pool with a 36–6 win over Italy, the first time that Ireland were group winners in their World Cup history.
 Ireland lost their quarter-final to Wales 10–22.

 Ireland topped Pool D of the 2015 Rugby World Cup with four victories, two with bonus points.
 They kicked off their campaign with a 50–7 win over Canada.
 Another bonus point victory followed in front of a world record Rugby World Cup crowd of 89,267 at Wembley Stadium, when Ireland saw off Romania 44–10.
 Ireland then faced Italy, coming out on top 16–9, the only try coming from Keith Earls who surpassed Brian O'Driscoll as Ireland's leading Rugby World Cup try scorer with eight.

 The final pool game saw Ireland face France.
 Ireland came out 24–9 winners.
 The victory set up a game for Ireland against Pool C runners up Argentina.
 Ireland battled their opponents, but a series of mistakes spelt the end for Ireland's RWC of 2015.

 Ireland qualified automatically for the 2019 Rugby World Cup in Japan.
 They played in pool A along with the hosts, Japan, Scotland, Russia and Samoa.
 They finished the pool with three wins and one loss to finish second behind Japan.
 They played New Zealand in the quarter-finals where they lost 46–14.

+Ireland went into the 2023 Rugby World Cup as the top-ranked team and started their campaign with a bonus point 82–8 win over Romania.
+During their 2nd match against Tonga, Johnny Sexton became Ireland's all-time top points scorer with a try in the 1st half.
+Ireland beat reigning world champions South Africa and then Scotland to finish top of their group.
+They played New Zealand in the quarter-final for the second tournament in a row, which they lost 24–28.